Email Phishing Prevention

 Email Phishing Prevention is a very real thing, and certainly something IT Security Departments need to be well aware of.

 Email Phishing is but one type of email attack individuals and organizations can inadvertently fall prey to.
-Take a moment to arm yourself, family and employees with some knowledge.
+Take a moment to arm yourself, family and employees with some knowledge – prevention of Email Phishing unfortunately is a very real challenge.
 Ensure likewise to proactively verify the appropriate educational and security deterrents are in place.
 Help yourself and others avoid falling prey to such senseless and debilitating attacks.
 (KnowBe4)

-Office 365 Advanced Threat Protection Plan 1 or 2 can help provide the necessary business protection for anti-phishing, anti-spam and anti-malware.
+Office 365 Advanced Threat Protection Plan 1 or 2 can help provide the necessary business protection against email phishing, spam and malware.
 Contact DTS to sign up for your free trial today.